NCEAS/arctic-data-training/content/events/1_July_2018_NCEAS/index.md

 * Publishing Data at the Arctic Data Center
 * Data and Metadata Quality
 * Provenance for Data and Software
-* Data and Metadata Quality

-    For more detailed information on how to prepare for the workshop, see [Preparing for the Workshop](<ref "#preparing-for-the-workshop" >)
+For more detailed information on how to prepare for the workshop, see preparing for the workshop (below).

 ## Organizers